 At a distance mind you.
 Like in a letter.
 Where we may or may not ever exchange names.

 When my daughter Annika was born a few years later, I was overwhelmed with thoughts of my birth mom again.
 What must it have been like for her, enduring the panic and pain that I found so hard as an adult, when she was only a child?
 Then one day, I read an article about a man who was adopted from the same agency that I had been: Waverly Baby Home.
 We were referred to as Waverly Babies back then.
 He and his Birth Parents had put their names on the agency adoption registry and were gifted a fairy tale reunion.
 Adoption registries were still fairly new because up until the early 1990’s, adoption records in Oregon were sealed.
-The battle between the rights of Adoptees to know their origins and the rights of Birth Parents to keep their privacy resulted in grief and gnashing of teeth.
+The battle between the rights of Adoptees to know their origins and the rights of Birth Parents to keep their privacy resulted in gnashing of teeth and grief.
 Oddly enough, I voted against Adoptee rights, and in favor of the Birth Parent’s privacy.
 Not that I had a choice.
-I wasn’t just told how to think and feel—I was also told how to vote.
-The information in the Waverly article told me how to request the paperwork to put myself on their registry.
-But the feelings of guilt won again, along with the fear that my Birth Family wouldn’t want me, so it sat in a file labeled Selfish Intruder that I didn’t touch for several years.
+Not only was I told how to think and feel—I was also told how to vote.
+The information in the Waverly article told me how to put myself on their registry, but the feelings of guilt won again, along with the fear that my Birth Family wouldn’t want me.
+So it sat in a mental file labeled Selfish Intruder, and I didn’t touch for several years.
 Then in 2007 when I was cleaning a drawer, I ran across the article again.
 On the verge of throwing it away, I reconsidered at the very last moment and sent a request to the agency for registry paperwork instead.

-“You’re out of time” kept saying the powerfully soft voice in my dreams.
+“You’re out of time” said The Whisper’s powerfully soft voice in my dreams.
 “If you ever want to find them, you have to do it now.”

 No one did.
 It ended up being a 6 hour drive to find nothing but two so-so lattes and a junky chair from an antique store that we crammed in the back of my van.